-Large study identifies risk factors for multiple myelomaDecember 13th, 2012 in Cancer /
+Large study identifies risk factors for multiple myelomaDecember 13, 2012 in Medicine & Health / Cancer

 Multiple myeloma is a type of leukaemia which affects B lymphocytes.
 There have been some indications that exposure to pesticides or chlorinated solvents increases the risk of developing this cancer.
 New research published in Biomed Central's open access journal Journal of Occupational Medicine and Toxicology provides a large (from 22 centres across Europe), matched control study into lifetime risk of multiple myeloma.
 They find that risk of Multiple myeloma is related to farm work, printing and cleaning.
 But although exposure to pesticides seemed to be a risk, exposure to organic solvents was not.